Club: KAA Gent | Opening: 2013 | Capacity: 20,000 seats

 Construction eventually started in 2011 and the stadium was expected to be finished before the start of the 2012-13 season.
 However, further financing problems delayed completion with another year.

-The Ghelamco Arena officially opened on the 17th of July 2013 with a friendly match between Ghent and VfB Stuttgart (2-0).
+The Ghelamco Arena officially opened on 17 July 2013 with a friendly match between Ghent and Stuttgart (2-0).

 The arena counts with a total of 1,200 business seats and 20 sky boxes.
 Its design allows for a relatively easy expansion to 30,000 or 40,000 seats.